Educating for Justice

-Rabbi Abie Ingber (Interfaith Community Engagement) - Twelve Xavier students, along with medical professionals from the greater Cincinnati region, served the village of Patanatik in the Solola Lake mountain region of Guatemala during the winter break, December 27-January 6, 2013.
-The Interfaith Medical Mission team saw almost 500 people in a clinic and made over 75 home visits.
+Rabbi Abie Ingber (Interfaith Community Engagement) - Xavier students, along with medical professionals from the greater Cincinnati region, served the village of Patanatik in the Solola Lake mountain region of Guatemala during the winter break in 2013 and spring break in 2014.
+The Interfaith Medical Mission team saw hundreds of people in a clinic and home visits.
 Following the trip, students committed to volunteer at least twenty hours at a free clinic.

-Michael Goldweber, PhD (Computer Science) – Computer Science majors volunteer their skills in a local elementary school to experience and understand opportunities for socially responsible computing.
+Michael Goldweber, PhD (Computer Science) - Computer Science majors volunteer their skills in local elementary schools to experience and understand opportunities for socially responsible computing.

 Victoria Zascavage, Ph.D.
 (Education) - Good nutrition is imperative for the proper development of the human body.
 Teaching children about nutrition assists them in developing healthy habits into adulthood.
 A group of students in Xavier's Human Development and Learning (EDFD 110) class interacted with second graders at Williams Elementary School in Norwood providing a learning opportunity on food, including the importance of breakfast, the proper amount of fats and sugars to consume, growing foods and a vegetable tasting.